imtbl/hex/README.md

 + `HEX_ADDITIONAL_TAGS=`: additional tags to be added.
 Have to be provided in the format `<namespace>:<tag>` or simply `<tag>` (for unnamespaced tags) and separated with `###`.
++ `HEX_ADD_UNIQUE_IDENTIFIER_TAG=false`: setting this to true causes hex to add a tag in the form `unique:<ExH gallery ID>-<page>`.
+This tag is intended to uniquely identify the position of an image inside an archive in case it is used across multiple ones (in which case it might have multiple/different `page` tags, making it hard to determine which one belongs to which archive).

 ### Userscript